shanayw22/DSAN-5400Final-Project/README.md

 # DSAN-5400Final-Project

 DSAN 5400 Final Project
-Team: Manav Arora, Jessica Joy, Shanay Wadhwani
+Team: Manav Arora, Jessica Joy, Shanay Wadhwani, Ofure Udabor

 What is the NLP problem your team will address?